cre8magic/cre8magic/ToSic.Module.Cre8magicTests/Client/Menus/Tests/MenuVariants.md

 - in other cases the designer should know about the current settings - TODO: how?
 - in other cases the designer should know about more global settings - TODO: how?

-- We probably need to differentiate between Designer vs. DesigerFactory - the factory would be used to create a designer, and the designer would be used to render the menu
+- We probably need to differentiate between Tailor vs. DesigerFactory - the factory would be used to create a designer, and the designer would be used to render the menu
 - ...or maybe also DesignerName / DesignerType, which would then use DI?